danaevenhaim/testing-app/README.md

-# RemovE the previous line
+# REmovE the previous line